patternfly/patternfly-elements/README.md

 git clone git@github.com:patternfly/patternfly-elements.git
 cd patternfly-elements
-npm install # this will take a while due to lerna bootstrap npm run dev -- --storybook --docs # This will build and spin up a local server with storybook preview and documentation
+npm install # this will take a while due to lerna bootstrap npm run dev -- --docs # This will build and spin up a local server with documentation
 ```

 ### Additional dependencies